timvieira/blog/content/sampling-without-replacement.md

  - If we instead sample $u_1, \ldots, u_n \overset{\text{i.i.d.}}{\sim}
-   -\textrm{Exponential}(1)$, then $S$ will be sampled according to the *de facto* sampling without replacement scheme (e.g., ``numpy.random.sample(..., replace=False)``), known as probability proportional to size without replacement distribution (PPSWOR).
+   -\textrm{Exponential}(1)$, then $S$ will be sampled according to the *de facto* sampling without replacement scheme (e.g., ``numpy.random.sample(..., replace=False)``), known as probability proportional to size without replacement (PPSWOR).
    To we can then adjust our estimator
    $$
    \widehat{\mu}_{\text{PPSWOR}} = \sum_{i \in S} \frac{p_i}{q_i} f(i)